Jump to your route

 5 days€43.60

-Includes the airport metro L9 (which T-Casual doesn’t cover).
+Includes the airport metro L9 (which T-Casual doesn’t cover) but only Rodalies zone 1 — for the coast you still need a separate R1 ticket or T-Casual.
 Buy at holabarcelona.com.

 🚍